therealadeel/tetragon/contrib/control-plane-client/TESTING.md

 ### 6. Test Policy Updates

-1. Modify `example-policies.yaml`
+1. Modify `example-policies.yaml` (for example, change a metadata annotation or tweak a policy argument)
-2. Change the version in the mock server's `handleGetPolicies` function
-3. Wait for the next sync interval
+2. Wait for the next sync interval
-4. The client should detect the version change and update policies
+3. The client should detect the content hash change and update policies
-5. Observe the new SHA256 hash logged by both server and client
+4. Observe the new SHA256 hash logged by both server and client

 ## Manual Testing Scenarios